Randheerrrk/Randheerrrk/README.md

 <h3 align="left"> Hey there, myself Randheer Ramesh, Im a computer💻💻 science and engineering student from the beautiful😍😍 place called Kerala.
-First things first I love coding.
+First things first I love coding.I always engage mysefl in things that i love to do.
+I'm currently into Artificial Intelligence🧠🤖 and Data Structures and Algorithms 🤓.
 And  I believe that AI will help humanity in future issues like Zombie💀💀 apocalypse and Alien👽👽 invasion🦾🦾</h3>

+### More about me...

+- 🔭 I’m currently working on Pytorch, fastai, React, Graphql, appolo, etc 💻.
+- 🌱 I’m currently learning Full Stack Development 🚀 and self supervised learning🦾 .
+- 👯 I’m looking to collaborate on any Open Source Project involving Javascript / MERN Stack.
+- 📫 How to reach me: randheerrrk@gmail.com
+- 💻 I have worked on C++, Java, Python, HTML/CSS, Javascript, React, MySQL, etc.

 ### Languages and Tools:
 <p>